GM82Project/gm82core/readme.txt

 -> This extension is required for GM8.2 Sound and GM8.2 Joystick.

-- Created by renex && floogle -
+-> Created by renex & Floogle

+-> Includes parts of High Resolution Timer 2 - check license.txt